Winston Churchill: Foreign affairs

 Churchill had been obliged to recognise Colonel Nasser's revolutionary government of Egypt, which took power in 1952.
 Much to Churchill's dismay, agreement was reached in October 1954 on the phased evacuation of British troops from their Suez base.
 Britain agreed to terminate its rule in Anglo-Egyptian Sudan by 1956, though this was in return for Nasser's abandonment of Egyptian claims over the region.
 Elsewhere, the Malayan Emergency, a guerrilla war fought by Communist fighters against Commonwealth forces, had begun in 1948 and continued until 1960.
 Churchill's government maintained the military response to the crisis and adopted a similar strategy for the Mau Mau Uprising in British Kenya (1952–1960).

 Churchill was uneasy about the election of Eisenhower as Truman's successor.
 After Stalin died in March 1953, Churchill sought a summit meeting with the Soviets, but Eisenhower refused out of fear the Soviets would use it for propaganda.
-By July, Churchill was deeply regretting that the Democrats had not been returned.
 Churchill believed Eisenhower did not fully comprehend the danger posed by the H-bomb and he greatly distrusted Eisenhower's Secretary of State, John Foster Dulles.
 Churchill hosted Eisenhower at the Three-Powers Bermuda Conference, with French Prime Minister Joseph Laniel, in December; they met again in June/July 1954 at the White House.
 In the end, the Soviets proposed a four-power summit, but it did not meet until July 1955, three months after Churchill's retirement.